programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 ## Import Sample Data (optional)

-But if you would like to read in a .csv of already scraped comments and metadata, use the following code first.
-You don't need to run these lines of code if you scraped the data via the above steps.
-Note that if you have a comment dataset that was not scraped using this tool, you may be able to use it, but be mindful that you may also need to reformat it in order to use the rest of this script.
+But if you would like to read in a .csv of already downloaded comments and metadata, use the following code first.
+You don't need to run these lines of code if you pulled the data via the above steps.
+Note that if you have a comment dataset that was not downloaded using this tool, you may be able to use it, but be mindful that you may also need to reformat it in order to use the rest of this script.

 After downloading the data from the Github repository, read in the sample data: